jakobniinja/quarkus-friutmix/README.md

 16/7 - delete all fruits now working
 16/7 - TODO: fix a global counter for id's - uuid is behaving weird 21/7 - Global counter impl
-21/7 - TODO: create a fruit validatoin for duplicate name
+21/7 - TODO: create a fruit validation for duplicate name
 ```